 Why Is The Quality Assurance Process In Healthcare Essential?

-There are various dimensions on which the quality of service is analysed:
+There are various dimensions on which the quality of service is analyzed:

 - Technical Performance

 - The efficiency of Service Delivery